Rasfuranku/customer_notes/README.md

-# VueJSNodeJSTutorial
+# CustomNotes

-This is a basic CRUD Application.
-Which utilizes frontend of VueJS and backend of Node.js
+This is a basic web application that allow you to see your customers, added notes to them and edit those notes.
+Also, you can filter the customers.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The application works with:
+Vue 2.5
+NodeJs 8.9
+MongoDB 3.2

 ### Follow the steps